You can customize many of MuseScore's default behaviors via the menu: Edit→Preferences... (Mac

 - Background: Use this to set the color or background around the score pages.
 Select "Color" then click on the bar to the right and make a choice from the color picker; or select "Wallpaper," click on the file icon and set a background image.

 - Paper: Sets the color or background of the score pages.
 Controls identical to "Background" (above).

-- Scroll Pages: This defines the way that the pages are layed out in the score.
+- Scroll Pages: This defines the way that the pages are laid out in the score.
 Chose "Horizontally" for a row layout, or "Vertically" for a column layout.